oliviabern/oliviabern/README.md

 📚 I’m interested in biased sampling, prediction models, and Alzheimer's Disease

-👩🏽‍💻 I’m a 5th year PhD candidate in statitics at UC Irvine
+👩🏽‍💻 I’m a 5th year PhD candidate in statistics at UC Irvine

 📫 You can reach me at obernste@uci.edu